m0euk/RDS-Bridge/test/README.md

 - **Prove the suite discriminates.** Introduce the defect deliberately, run the suite, and check it goes red before trusting it when it is green.
 Sixteen mutants were used on `theme_test.js`; two of them exposed a suite that crashed instead of reporting a failure, which reads as a broken harness rather than a red.
+- **Extract defensively, or the suite crashes instead of failing.** A suite that pulls a function out of the build unconditionally throws on any build that predates it, and `run-all.js` can only report "N passed, M failed" — a throw reads as a broken harness, not a red suite.
+Grab optionally and substitute a sentinel stub, so an older build fails the checks it should fail and nothing else.
 - **Delete a test that encodes a wrong belief.** A green test written to a misdiagnosis will keep passing against correct behaviour.